Heat Pump Installation in Scotland: Rules and Grants

 How to Apply

-- Get installer quotes: Obtain quotes from MCS-certified installers.
-Home Energy Scotland can provide a list of approved installers in your area.
+- Get installer quotes: Obtain quotes from MCS-certified installers

 Scotland's Ambitious Decarbonisation Targets

-- Heat in Buildings Strategy: The Scottish Government's strategy sets out a pathway to decarbonise heating in all Scottish homes
+- Heat in Buildings Strategy: Pathway to decarbonise all Scottish home heating

-- New Build Standard (2024 onwards): New homes built in Scotland must achieve very high energy efficiency standards, effectively requiring heat pumps or other low-carbon heating as standard
+- New Build Standard (2024 onwards): New homes must achieve very high efficiency, effectively requiring heat pumps

 This regulatory direction means that heat pump installation in Scotland is not just an option — for many homeowners, it will become a requirement sooner than in England and Wales.